dipaksavaliya/ai-content-detectors/README.md

  ### B
  - [BrandWell](https://detectortools.ai/tool/brandwell-ai-detector/) - Previously known as "Content at Scale", AI detector for bloggers and marketers.

-### B
- - [ByPassai.io](https://bypassai.io) - Advanced tools to identify AI-generated text and transform it into natural, human-like language for enhanced readability and engagement.
+ - [ByPassai.io](https://bypassai.io) - Advanced tools to detect the AI-generated text and transform it into natural, human-like language for enhanced readability and engagement.

  ### C
  - [Compilatio](https://www.compilatio.net/) - Plagiarism and AI content detector tools for educators, students, and publishers.